 In WBENCLink, you have access to the directory of corporate and government members (Search- Members) as well as other certified WBEs (Search- Vendors).
 You can search by name, location, or keyword.
 But remember, the best way to build a business relationship is with a handshake, so come out to those events (see above).

 6. Send Your Certificate to Your Current Contracts

 It’s not just about getting new business, but strengthening your existing contracts too.
 Reach out to your current contracts to see if they have a supplier diversity program or goals.
 They will likely be happy to hear you’re certified, and that they can count you towards their internal diversity goals.

 7. Nominate Someone or Yourself for an Award

 We offer a number of awards every fall; nominations typically open up in the summer.
 Was there a WBE or corporate representative who mentored you as you got certified?
 Is your company a “brave-little-startup” that beat the odds?
 Are you an emerging leader in your field under 40?
 Check out the award categories that could get you some serious recognition.

 8. Attend a National Event

 Trust us when we say your socks will be blown off.
-Both Summit & Salute in March and National Conference in June welcome thousands of business owners and buyers, and provide plenty of opportunities to network, pitch, and learn.
+The National Conference in the summer welcomes thousands of business owners and buyers, and provides plenty of opportunities to network, pitch, and learn.
 If your goal is to grow your business outside of our local region and meet potential business contacts in various states, these events can be a game changer.
-Both events are huge, so keep an eye out for smaller gatherings of business owners from our region.
+National events are huge, so keep an eye out for smaller gatherings of business owners from our region.